itu-tid/lecture-notes/Lectures/APIs, REST,  Cloud Functions. ACL with Parse.md

 ### Authorization with Parse

+**What happens if I access your repository and find your AppID and JSKey?** That's right: i can delete data from your DB, or add fake data.
+What can we do about that?

+First order of business
+- use .env to keep variables locally and not publish them on GH

+Second order of business
+- introduce access control so even if somebody discovers the keys, no harm can be done

 **Why can you not keep the Parse API keys not secret?**
 The JavaScript code of your web application can be inspected by another web programmer